Born Newport 2 June 1894

 At the 1911 Census when William was 16 years old we find him unwell in the Sanatorium at Charterhouse School.

 William was educated at the Priory School, Malvern, Charterhouse and Guilds Engineering College, London.

 Gazetted 2nd Lieut, RFA in September 1914.

-Attached to the Royal Flying Corps in the summer of 1916.
+He served in France and Flanders from early in 1915, proceeded to Egypt in November 1915 and was attached to the Royal Flying Corps in the summer of 1916.

 After a period of training at Salisbury Plain was again sent to France.
 He was wounded in aerial action at Ypres and invalided to England.

 On recovery he was posted to Worthy Down Camp, Winchester where he was killed on 16 June 1918 as a result of an aeroplane accident.

 He was buried at Malpas Churchyard, Monmouthshire.